The Benefits of Ginger & Chamomile Tea for Irritable Bowel Syndrome

-- For centuries, it has been used as an alternative remedy against difficult digestions, since it facilitates the absorption of nutrients and promotes the elimination of waste accumulated in the colon.
+- For centuries, it has been used as an alternative remedy against difficult digestions.
+It facilitates the absorption of nutrients and promotes the elimination of waste accumulated in the colon.

 - It contains a substance known as oleoresin, which gives it antacid, laxative and antispasmodic properties.

-- And, it is a natural carminative, that is, it helps to stop the excessive production of gas.
+- And, it’s a natural carminative, that is, it helps to stop the excessive production of gas.

-- Additionally, it improves the circulation of blood and, in passing, promotes the expulsion of toxins that travel through the bloodstream.
+- Additionally, it improves the circulation of blood and promotes the elimination of toxins that travel through the bloodstream.

-- Among other things, it is one of the best natural remedies against nausea, heartburn and acid reflux.
+- Among other things, it’s one of the best natural remedies against nausea, heartburn and acid reflux.

 The benefits of chamomile

 Chamomile flowers have been used in alternative medicine as a supplement against pain, abdominal swelling and intestinal movement problems.